lwoodbury/RFM69HCW-radio-module/README.md

 Circuit examples also included as Fritzing (fzz) files and png image

-This is an SPI serial communication device so you need to connect to the Teensy/Arduino's SPI pins (check the Teensy pinout diagram!) and the others described in the code
+This is an SPI serial communication device so you need to connect to the Teensy/Arduino's SPI pins (check the Teensy/Arduino pinout diagram!) and the others described in the code

 Teensy version of Radiohead library: https://github.com/PaulStoffregen/RadioHead